 Yitzchak Shoshani is the brother of director Ruta Zandman and the uncle of director Ziv Shoshani.
 Mr. Yitzhack Shoshani is vice president and general manger and owns 30% of Vishay International Trade Limited, the Company's exclusive distributor of products into the Israel market.
 For 2000, Mr. Yitzhack Shoshani received payments in cash and Vishay Common Stock of approximately \$2,700,000 in connection with the performance of Vishay International Trade.
-The payments to Mr. Shoshani reflect the record sales (more than three times the budgeted sales) of Vishay International Trade in 2000.
+The payments to Mr. Shoshani reflect the record earnings of Vishay International Trade in 2000.
 For 2001, Mr. Shoshani received a bonus of \$115,000 for the performance of Vishay International Trade.